- Live Rates

-Summary: What can buyers looking in King County, Washington expect from the housing market going into the second half of 2019?
-A cooling off of the real estate market with prices stabilizing and even dipping temporarily.
+What can buyers looking in King County, Washington expect from the housing market going into 2021?
+Prices will increase quickly throughout the year, prompting buyers to get into the market sooner before prices really start to take off.

-King County Housing Market Forecasts Through Summer and Fall 2019
+King County Housing Market Forecasts Through 2021

-As of June 2019, the median home value for King County was $611,000.
-That’s a decrease of about $30,000 from the same month a year earlier.
+As of January 2021, the median home value for King County was about $705,082.
+That’s an increase of about $67,000 over the past year.

 Not long ago, we published a “survival guide” for first-time buyers in the Seattle housing market.
 Many of those lessons can be applied across King County as well.
 Home buyers countywide can benefit from those lessons.
 Here are some of the highlights:

-- When buying a home in King County, Washington, be prepared for some healthy competition from other buyers.
+When buying a home in King County, Washington, be prepared for some healthy competition from other buyers.
 The current inventory situation across the county makes for a competitive real estate market.

-- Do some budgeting ahead of time to determine how much you can afford to pay each month in housing costs.
+Do some budgeting ahead of time to determine how much you can afford to pay each month in housing costs.
 While you’re at it, research recent sales prices in the area where you want to buy.
 This will help you narrow your search and make a strong, realistic offer when the right property comes along.

-- Getting pre-approved for a mortgage loan is also beneficial, when buying a home in a competitive real estate market like King County.
+Getting pre-approved for a mortgage loan is also beneficial, when buying a home in a competitive real estate market like King County.
 Most sellers will expect it.
 Being pre-approved by a lender will also help you focus your home search to the kinds of properties you can afford.
 This kind of efficiency is important in a hot housing market.

-Disclaimer: This article includes forecasts and predictions for the King County real estate market through 2019 (among other data).
+Disclaimer: This article includes forecasts and predictions for the King County real estate market through 2021 (among other data).
 Those projections were offered by third parties not associated with our company.
 We have presented them here as an educational service to our readers.